-Students who violate the Greene County Career Center policy against illegal drugs, narcotics, and alcohol are subject to discipline.
+Students who violate the Greene County Career Center policy against illegal drugs, narcotics, and alcohol are subject to discipline up to and including dismissal from the Peace Officer Basic Training

+Academy.
 Students must also be aware that there are significant criminal penalties under state and federal law for the unlawful possession or distribution of drugs and alcohol.
 Sanctions for violation include but are not limited to: (1) immediate suspension from class and with recommendation for dismissal from program of study and (2) notification to law enforcement.